pere-gr/brickui/README.md

 - Every interesting thing is an **event** with 3 phases: `before` → `on` → `after`.
 - Events are named like `namespace:action:target` and can use wildcards.
 - Extensions subscribe to those events and can **cancel**, **modify**, or **react** to them.
-- Components stay small and composable; “magic” lives in extensions.
+- Components stay small and composable; “behaviour” lives in extensions and services.

 All of this runs on plain JS – no bundler required to *use* it.